PiyushMittl/java-TipsandTricks/readme.md

 51.
-It’s important to know some of the details of natural ordering.
+Itâ€™s important to know some of the details of natural ordering.
 The following code will help you understand the relative positions of uppercase characters, lowercase characters, and spaces in a natural ordering:
 ``` java